mmdagent-ex/site-doc/content.en/docs/86_messages.md

 **WINDOWFRAME_ADD**

-Add a frame image (.png).
-Specify an alias name.
-When success, **WINDOWFRAME_EVENT_ADD** will be issued.
-Use the same existing name to swap the current image to the new one.
+Add a new frame image.
+Give an alias name as the argument.
+On success **WINDOWFRAME_EVENT_ADD** is emitted.
+If you call WINDOWFRAME_ADD again with the same name the image is replaced.

 {{<message>}}
 WINDOWFRAME_ADD|frame1|filename.png